matrix-org/matrix.org/content/blog/2019/02/2019-02-14-synapse-0-99-1-1-released.md

 Just as a reminder that the 0.99.x series is precursor for our 1.0 release (which will land in early March, exact date to be confirmed) - it is really important that all server admins are aware that self signed certificates on the Server to Server API will no longer be accepted by &gt;= Synapse 1.0.
 If you have not already done so, now is the time to configure your certificate.
 For more info see our <a href="https://github.com/matrix-org/synapse/blob/master/docs/MSC1711_certificates_FAQ.md">FAQ</a> and if you get stuck come and join us in <a href="https://matrix.to/#/#synapse:matrix.org">#Synapse.</a>

-As ever, you can get the new update <a href="https://github.com/matrix-org/synapse/releases/tag/v0.99.1.1">here</a> or any of the sources mentioned at <a href="https://github.com/matrix-org/synapse">https://github.com/matrix-org/synapse</a>.
+As ever, you can get the new update <a href="https://github.com/matrix-org/synapse/releases/tag/v0.99.1.1">here</a> or any of the sources mentioned at <https://github.com/matrix-org/synapse>.
 Note, Synapse is now available from PyPI, pick it up <a href="https://pypi.org/project/matrix-synapse/">here</a>.
 Also, check out our new <a href="/docs/guides/installing-synapse">Synapse installation guide page.</a>

 ## Synapse 0.99.1.1 Changelog